wmww/Python-plus-plus/guide.md

 my_object.o.mathod_name();
 ```
 Note that the arguments to make are the name of the class followed by the values of the member variables in order (so `foo` starts as 8 and `bar` starts as 1).
-Classes can be constructed with their member variables being any type, but once constructed the types can't be changed (and if a variable is initialized to an object of a class, you cannot assign to it an object with different member variable type).
+Classes can be constructed with their member variables being any type, but once constructed the types can't be changed (and if a variable is initialized to an object of a class, you cannot assign to it an object with different member variable types).

 ### Notes about classes
-* Instead of `args`, the argument list of methods start with `margs`
+* Instead of `args`, the argument list of methods start with `margs` (method args)
-* Every method must start with a call to `mtop()` (method top).
+* Every method must start with a call to `mtop()` (method top)
-* When accessing object data inside a method, use `self.some_var`.
+* When accessing object data inside a method, use `self.some_var`
 * When accessing data outside the class, use `obj_name.o.some_var` or `obj_name.o.some_method()`, the `.o` stands for object and is required
-* You do not have to pass in the dummy `_` as the first argument for methods
 * Objects are pass-by-reference
-* They use automatic memory management in both languages.
+* They use automatic memory management in both languages

 ## Future
 There are a lot of features I want to implement in the future.
 These include (in no particular order):